Expected Value in North Carolina’s Pick 4 Game In North Carolina’... | Channels for Pearson+

 1

-Step 1: Understand the concept of expected value.
-Expected value (EV) is a measure of the average outcome of a random event over the long run.
-It is calculated as the sum of all possible outcomes, each weighted by its probability of occurrence.
-The formula is: EV = Σ (Probability of outcome × Value of outcome).
+Step 1: Understand the problem.
+The expected value (E[X]) is a measure of the average outcome of a random event over the long run.
+In this case, we are calculating the expected value of playing the Pick 4 lottery game, where you pay $1 to play and can win $5000 if your chosen number matches the winning number.

 Verified video answer for a similar problem: